-The Back to School Blog Hop for 2017 is drawing to a close but luckily you can still check out all of these great tutorials!
+The Back to School Blog Hop for 2017 is now over but luckily you can still check out all of these great tutorials!

 - Day 1 – August 15 – Sam Hunter: How to spray baste a BIG quilt – www.huntersdesignstudio.com